Carbon dioxide scrubber

 A carbon dioxide scrubber is a piece of equipment that absorbs carbon dioxide (CO2).
 It is used to treat exhaust gases from industrial plants or from exhaled air in life support systems such as rebreathers or in spacecraft, submersible craft or airtight chambers.
-Carbon dioxide scrubbers are also used in controlled atmosphere (CA) storage.
-They have also been researched for carbon capture and storage as a means of combating climate change.
+Carbon dioxide scrubbers are also used in controlled atmosphere (CA) storage and carbon capture and storage processes.
+Some of them include an absorbent canister.

-Technologies

 Amine scrubbing

-The primary application for CO2 scrubbing is for removal of CO2 from the exhaust of coal- and gas-fired power plants.
-Virtually the only technology being seriously evaluated involves the use of various amines, e.g. monoethanolamine.
+The amine scrubbers use various organic amines, e.g. monoethanolamine.
 Cold solutions of these organic compounds bind CO2, but the binding is reversed at higher temperatures: